th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 #### Actual work in **Step 5**

-1. Trader "DEMO-CONN2" sends request to create aggressive IOC Order.
+1. Trader "DEMO-CONN2" sends a request to create an aggressive IOC Order.
 2. Trader "DEMO-CONN1" receives Execution Reports with ExecType=F: first at Order2 and second on Order1.
 3. Trader "DEMO-CONN2" receives Execution Reports: first trade with Order2, next with Order1 and then cancellation.